auslavs/blog/content/posts/deleted-key-vault.md

 tags: ['azure']
 ---

-When setting up a deployment pipeline with Azure DevOps I came across the following error:
+When setting up a deployment pipeline with Azure DevOps, I came across the following error:

 ```bash
 A vault with the same name already exists in deleted state.
 You need to either recover or purge existing key vault.
 Follow this link https://go.microsoft.com/fwlink/?linkid=2149745 for more information on soft delete.
 ```

-The cause of the error was that after a previous attempt to deploy I decided to clean up the resource groups I created, which included an Azure Key Vault.
+The cause of the error was that after a previous attempt to deploy, I decided to clean up the resource groups I created, which included an Azure Key Vault.
-This resulted in a 'soft deleted' Key Vault, which marks the vault as deleted for a specified period (90 days by default).
+The result was a 'soft deleted' Key Vault, which marks the vault as deleted for a specified period (90 days by default).
 The vault can then be recovered before the retention period expires.

 But how do I 'hard delete' my Key Vault?
-The answer is you must 'purge' the Key Vault and is pretty straight forward to do so via the Azure CLI.
+The answer is you must 'purge' the Key Vault, and it is pretty straightforward to do so via the Azure CLI.

 ```bash
 # Log in to the Azure CLI